kargaranamir/parstdex/contributing.md

 Be sure to include a **title and clear description**, as much relevant information as possible or an **executable test case** demonstrating the expected behavior that is not occurring.

+* Please refer to each project's style and contribution guidelines for submitting patches and additions.
+In general, we follow the **fork-and-pull** Git workflow.

+  - Fork the repo on GitHub
+  - Clone the project to your own machine
+  - Commit changes to your own branch
+  - Push your work back up to your fork
+  - Submit a Pull request so that we can review your changes

+_NOTE: Be sure to merge the latest from "upstream" before making a pull request!_

 #### **Did you write a patch that fixes a bug?**

 * Open a new GitHub pull request with the patch.